anaseto/goal/README.md

 the REPL), and a library interface.
 Though the language is still in development, its core features are mostly there and tested, so it is usable both for writing useful scripts and playing with the REPL.
-The library interface may still experiment some changes.
+The library interface might still experiment some minor changes.

 It's main distinctive features are as follows:

 * Syntax inspired mainly from the K language, but with quite a few deviations.
-  For example, backquotes produce raw strings instead of symbols, rx/[a-z]/ is a regular expression literal (checked and processed at compile-time), and there are no tacit compositions, no tables nor dictionnaries, and digraph operator verbs and adverbs are gone or done differently (except for global assignment with ::).
+  For example, backquotes produce Go-like raw strings instead of symbols, rx/[a-z]/ is a regular expression literal (checked and processed at compile-time), and there are no tacit compositions, no tables nor dictionnaries, and digraph operator verbs and adverbs are gone or done differently (except for global assignment with ::).
 * Primitive semantics are both inspired from the [ngn/k](https://codeberg.org/ngn/k) variant of the K language and BQN.
 For example, group, classify, shifts, windows, find (index of) and ocurrence